-- the director was affiliated with or employed by, or a member of the director's immediate family was affiliated with or employed in a professional capacity by, the listed company's present or former internal or external auditor; - the director was employed, or a member of the director's immediate family was employed, as an executive officer of another company where any of the listed company's present executives serve on that company's compensation committee; and - the director was an executive officer or an employee, or a member of the director's immediate family was an executive officer, of a company that made payments to, or received payments from, the listed company for property or services in an amount which, in any single fiscal year, exceeded the greater of \$1 million, or 2% of such other company's consolidated gross revenues.
+- The director was affiliated with or employed by, or a member of the director's immediate family was affiliated with or employed in a professional capacity by, the listed company's present or former internal or external auditor; - The director was employed, or a member of the director's immediate family was employed, as an executive officer of another company where any of the listed company's present executives serve on that company's compensation committee; and - The director was an executive officer or an employee, or a member of the director's immediate family was an executive officer, of a company that made payments to, or received payments from, the listed company for property or services in an amount which, in any single fiscal year, exceeded the greater of \$1 million, or 2% of such other company's consolidated gross revenues.

-In applying the test above, both the payments and the consolidated gross revenues to be measured shall be those reported in the last completed fiscal year.
-In addition, while charitable organizations are not considered "companies" for purposes of the above test, listed companies must disclose contributions to a charity of which a director serves as an executive officer, if, within the preceding three years, contributions in any single fiscal year exceeded the greater of \$1 million or 2% of the charitable organization's annual gross revenues.
-Listed company boards are obligated to consider the materiality of such relationships in assessing director independence generally.
+The requirement above has been revised to test all payments (whether to or from the listed company) against the consolidated gross revenues of the director's company, rather than also testing it against the listed company, as originally proposed.
+In addition, the commentary to this section has been revised to note that, while charitable organizations are not considered "companies" for purposes of the above test, listed companies must disclose contributions to a charity of which a director serves as an executive officer, where such contributions exceed the greater of \$1 million or 2% of the charitable organization's annual gross revenues.
+It is also noted that listed company boards are obligated to consider the materiality of these relationships in assessing director independence generally.